Puthiya Paravai: In popular culture

 Puthiya Paravai is frequently screened on Tamil television channels, most notably Jaya TV.
 Many scenes from the film, especially those involving Sivaji Ganesan and Saroja Devi were parodied many times.
 One notable parody is the comedy track from Guru En Aalu (2009), which featured Vivek and M. S. Bhaskar, who imitate Latha and Gopal respectively.
 The parody became popular and was frequently screened on comedy channels like Adithya TV and Sirippoli.
 In Thenali (2000), Kailash (Jayaram) watches "Chittu Kuruvi" on television but changes the channel after imagining that Gopal's face morphs into that of Thenali (Kamal Haasan).
 In Siruthai (2011), Kaatu Poochi (Santhanam) watches the film's climax on television before stealing the television set.
 Scenes from Puthiya Paravai are featured in the film Burma (2014).
-In the third season of the television show Airtel Super Singer, the show's host Dhivyadharshini and singer Mano imitate Latha and Gopal's mannerisms.
+In the third season of the television show Super Singer, the show's host Dhivyadharshini and singer Mano imitate Latha and Gopal's mannerisms.
 Saroja Devi's pronunciation of the name "Gopal" also attained popularity, and was imitated by Vijayalakshmi (Jyothika) in Kaatrin Mozhi (2018).
+Sridhar who was present during the story narration alongside V. C. Shanmugam and Sivaji Ganesan was impressed with the way Dada Mirasi narrated the plot and decided to incorporate this as comedy scene in his directorial Kadhalikka Neramillai (1964) where Nagesh narrates a horror story to T. S. Balaiah.